azdavis/azdavis.net/src/simple-js-game/index.md

 ## Try to change a tile

 We need a function that, given a row and a column, tries to switch the tile to blue if it's green, or to green if it's blue.
-We'll call it `tryChangeTile`.

     // tryChangeTile(r: number, c: number): void
     // REQUIRES: nothing.